Examples | C++

 • Tree-based disambiguation resolves OBB ambiguity

-• ICP refines any reasonable initialization to optimal alignment
+• fit_icp_alignment refines any reasonable initialization to optimal alignment

 • Chamfer error measures alignment quality without correspondences